On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-Training a DeepONet-based generator (data-driven or residual) in the small data regime may compromise generalization.
-Furthermore, using Algorithms \ref{alg:DeepONet-scheme} or \ref{alg:residual-DeepONet} with DeepONets that fail to generalize effectively may lead to error propagation and accumulation.
-This error accumulation will make the data-driven and residual DeepONet experience distributional drift.
-That is, the DeepONets will observe inputs $\{x(t_n),y(t_n)\}$ not included in the original training dataset.
-Observing such inputs leads to more error propagation and accumulation, jeopardizing the long-term prediction accuracy of Algorithms~\ref{alg:DeepONet-scheme} and \ref{alg:residual-DeepONet}.
+Training a DeepONet-based SG (data-driven or residual) with limited training data may compromise generalization.
+Moreover, using Algorithms \ref{alg:DeepONet-scheme} or \ref{alg:residual-DeepONet} with DeepONets that fail to generalize effectively may cause error propagation and accumulation.
+This accumulation of errors can result in distributional drift.
+That is, the DeepONets will encounter inputs $\{x(t_n),y(t_n)\}$ that were not included in the original training dataset.
+Observing such inputs can lead to further error propagation and accumulation, putting the long-term prediction accuracy of Algorithms \ref{alg:DeepONet-scheme} and \ref{alg:residual-DeepONet} at risk.

-To handle this distributional drift, we draw inspiration from the behavioral cloning literature~\cite{ross2011reduction} and propose a data aggregation~(DAgger) strategy, detailed in Algorithm \ref{alg:DAgger}, that trains and fine-tunes data-driven or residual DeepONets.
-DAgger is an iterative algorithm that proceeds as follows.
-In the first iteration, we train the data-driven (resp. residual) DeepONet~$G_\theta$ (resp. $G^{\epsilon}_\theta$) using the training dataset~$\mathcal{D}_\text{train}$.
-Then, we rollout (for $n_\text{rollout}$ times) Algorithm \ref{alg:DeepONet-scheme} (resp.
-Algorithm \ref{alg:residual-DeepONet}) with the trained DeepONet~$G_{\theta^*}$ (resp. $G^{\epsilon}_{\theta^*}$) to collect a new dataset of inputs $\mathcal{D} = \{x_k(t_n),y_k(t_n)\}_{k\ge 1}$ generated from the interaction with the simulator.
-We then use the true solution operator~$\tilde{G}$ to label the new dataset $\mathcal{D}.$ Finally, we aggregate the datasets as follows $\mathcal{D}_\text{train} = \mathcal{D}_\text{train} \cup \mathcal{D}.$ We repeat this procedure for $n_\text{iter}$ iterations.
+To address distributional drift, we draw inspiration from the behavioral cloning literature~\cite{ross2011reduction} and propose the data aggregation (DAgger) strategy, which is detailed in Algorithm \ref{alg:DAgger}.
+DAgger is an iterative strategy that trains and fine-tunes DeepONets.
+In the first iteration of DAgger, we train the data-driven (or residual) DeepONet~$G_\theta$ (or $G^{\epsilon}_\theta$) using the training dataset~$\mathcal{D}_\text{train}$.
+Then, we use the trained DeepONet~$G_{\theta^*}$ (or $G^{\epsilon}_{\theta^*}$) to rollout Algorithm~\ref{alg:DeepONet-scheme} (or Algorithm~\ref{alg:residual-DeepONet}) $n_\text{rollout}$ times to collect a new dataset of inputs $\mathcal{D} = \{x_k(t_n),y_k(t_n)\}_{k \ge 1}$ generated from the interaction with the simulator.
+We label the new dataset $\mathcal{D}$ using the true solution operator~$\tilde{G}$, and then aggregate it with the existing training dataset $\mathcal{D}_\text{train}$.
+We repeat this procedure for $n_\text{iter}$ iterations.

-Note that the main idea behind this DAgger Algorithm~\ref{alg:DAgger} is to build up the set of inputs that the trained DeepONet is likely to encounter when interacting with the simulator.
-Collecting such a set of inputs will reduce distributional drift and error accumulation.
+Note that the main idea behind the DAgger Algorithm~\ref{alg:DAgger} is to create a set of inputs that the DeepONet is likely to encounter when interacting with the simulator.
+Collecting such a set of inputs reduces distributional drift and error accumulation.